The first Midway was named for the atoll, the second and third for the battle that occurred between 4-7 June 1942.

-After shakedown on the west coast and two voyages to Pearl Harbor and one to Australia carrying replacement aircraft, Midway joined Rear Admiral Bogan's Carrier Support Group 1 in June for the conquest of the Marianas.
-She furnished air coverage for transports and participated in strikes on Saipan 15 June.
+After shakedown off the west coast and two voyages to Pearl Harbor and one to Australia carrying replacement aircraft, Midway joined Rear Adm.
+Gerald Bogan's Carrier Support Group 1 in June 1944 for the conquest of the Marianas.
+She furnished air coverage for transports and participated in strikes on Saipan on 15 June.
 She fought off several air attacks, but suffered no damage during her support of the Saipan campaign.
-On 13 July she sailed for Eniwetok for replenishment, before joining the attack on Tinian 23 July.
-Furnishing air support for ground forces on the island and maintaining an antisubmarine patrol, Midway operated off Tinian until she again headed out for supplies 28 July.
+On 13 July she sailed for Eniwetok for replenishment, before joining the attack on Tinian on 23 July.
+Furnishing air support for ground forces on the island and maintaining an antisubmarine patrol, Midway operated off Tinian until she again headed out for supplies on 28 July.

-Midway remained at anchor in Eniwetok Atoll until she got underway 8 August, for Manus Island, arriving 13 August.
-Exactly a month later, she sortied with TF 77 for the invasion of Morotai.
-Catapulting her first plane to support the landings 15 September, she continued to assist American troops ashore and to provide cover for the transports through the 23d.
+Midway remained at anchor in Eniwetok Atoll until she got underway on 8 August, for Manus, in the Admiralty Islands, arriving on 13 August.
+Exactly a month later, she sortied with Task Force (TF) 77 for the invasion of Morotai.
+Catapulting her first plane to support the landings on 15 September, she continued to assist American troops ashore and to provide cover for the transports through the 23rd.

-After a refueling period, Midway resumed air operations in the Palaus until returning to Seeadler Harbor 3 October.
-There, word arrived that the escort carrier had been renamed St. Lo, 10 October to free the name Midway for a new giant attack carrier and to commemorate an important victory of American troops in France who had captured the strongly defended town, St. Lo, 18 July 1944.
+After a refueling period, Midway resumed air operations in the Palaus until returning to Seeadler Harbor on 3 October.
+There, word arrived that the escort carrier had been renamed St. Lo on 10 October to free the name Midway for a new large carrier (CVB-41) and to commemorate the important victory of U.S. troops in France who had captured that strongly defended town on 18 July 1944.

-St. Lo departed Seeadler Harbor 12 October to participate in the liberation of Leyte.
-Ordered to provide air coverage and close air support during the bombardment and amphibious landings, she arrived off Leyte 17 October.
-After furnishing air support during landings by Ranger units on Dinagat and Homonhon Islands in the eastern approaches to Leyte Gulf, she launched air strikes in support of invasion operations at Tacloban on the northeast coast of Leyte.
+St. Lo departed Seeadler Harbor on 12 October 1944 to participate in the liberation of Leyte.
+Ordered to provide air coverage and close air support during the bombardment and amphibious landings, she arrived off Leyte on 17 October.
+After furnishing air support during landings by U.S. Army Ranger units on Dinagat and Homonhon Islands in the eastern approaches to Leyte Gulf, she launched air strikes in support of invasion operations at Tacloban on the northeast coast of Leyte.
 Operating with Rear Adm.
-C. A. F. Spragues escort carrier unit, "Taffy 3" (TU‑77.4.3), which consisted of six escort carriers and a screen of three destroyers and four destroyer escorts, St. Lo steamed off the east coasts of Leyte and Samar as her planes sortied from 18 to 24 October, destroying enemy installations and airfields on Leyte, Samar, Cebu, Negros, and Pansy Islands.
+Clifton A. F. Sprague's escort carrier task unit (TU) 77.4.3 ("Taffy 3") which consisted of six escort carriers and a screen of three destroyers and four destroyer escorts, St. Lo steamed off the east coasts of Leyte and Samar as her planes sortied from 18 to 24 October, destroying enemy installations and airfields on Leyte, Samar, Cebu, Negros, and Panay Islands.

-Steaming about 60 miles east of Samar before dawn 25 October, "Taffy 3" launched the day's initial air strikes.
-At 0647 Rear Admiral Sprague received word that a large Japanese fleet was approaching from the northwest.
+Steaming about 60 miles east of Samar before dawn on 25 October 1944, "Taffy 3" launched the day's initial air strikes.
+At 0647 Rear Adm.
+Sprague received word that a large Japanese fleet was approaching from the northwest.
 Comprised of four battleships, eight cruisers, and 12 destroyers, Vice Adm.
-Takeo Kurita's Center Force steadily closed and at 0638 opened fire on "Taffy 3".
+Takeo Kurita's Center Force steadily closed and at 0638 opened fire on "Taffy 3."

 So began the Battle of Samar, one of the most memorable engagements in U.S. naval history.
-Outnumbered and outgunned, the relatively slow ships of "Taffy 3" seemed fated for disaster, but they defied the odds and gamely accepted the enemy's challenge.
+Outnumbered and outgunned, "Taffy 3" seemed fated for disaster, but they defied the odds and gamely accepted the enemy's challenge.